Contents

 result = adapter.validate_python({"key": "550e8400-e29b-41d4-a716-446655440000"})

-model_json_schema() now emits OpenAPI 3.1-compliant output by default: proper oneOf for discriminated unions, prefixItems for tuple types, and $ref cycles for recursive models.
-FastAPI 0.115+ picks this up automatically for /docs and /redoc, so the generated spec is accurate without any extra configuration.
+model_json_schema() now emits OpenAPI 3.1-compliant output by default.
+You get proper oneOf for discriminated unions, prefixItems for tuple types, and $ref cycles for recursive models.
+FastAPI 0.115+ picks this up for /docs and /redoc.
+The generated spec is accurate with no extra setup.

 FastAPI Swagger UI showing auto-generated API documentation with request body schema and endpoint details